 Hedging Transactions.
 Hedging or monetization transactions can be accomplished through a number of possible mechanisms, including through the use of financial instruments such as prepaid variable forwards, equity swaps, collars and exchange funds.
 Such hedging transactions may permit Applicable Persons to continue to own Company securities obtained through employee benefit plans or otherwise, but without the full risks and rewards of ownership.
 When that occurs, Applicable Persons may no longer have the same objectives as the Company's other shareholders.
-Therefore, Applicable Persons are prohibited by this Policy from engaging in any such transactions, except where such transaction has been proposed by a Pre-Clearance Person, reviewed and recommended by the Nominating & Governance Committee and approved by the Board.
+Therefore, Applicable Persons are prohibited by this Policy from engaging in any such transactions.

 Margin Accounts and Pledged Securities.
 Securities held in a margin account as collateral for a margin loan may be sold by the broker without the customer's consent if the customer fails to meet a margin call.
 Similarly, securities pledged (or hypothecated) as collateral for a loan may be sold in foreclosure if the borrower defaults on the loan.
-Because a margin sale or foreclosure sale may occur at a time when the pledgor is aware of material nonpublic information or otherwise is not permitted to trade in Company securities, Applicable Persons are prohibited by this Policy from holding Company securities in a margin account or otherwise pledging Company securities as collateral for a loan, except where such transaction has been proposed by a Pre-Clearance Person, reviewed and recommended by the Nominating & Governance Committee and approved by the Board.
+Because a margin sale or foreclosure sale may occur at a time when the pledgor is aware of material nonpublic information or otherwise is not permitted to trade in Company securities, Applicable Persons are prohibited by this Policy from holding Company securities in a margin account or otherwise pledging Company securities as collateral for a loan.